dshawth/cryptopi/README.md

 # General and Cryptography Benchmarks on Raspberry Pi Clusters

-The cluster consists of 20 Raspberry Pi 3 B+ single board computers (SBCs) with an extra two Raspberry Pi 3 B+ SBCs for the gateway and power monitoring.
+The cluster consists of 20 Raspberry Pi 3 B+ single board computers (SBCs) with an extra Raspberry Pi 3 B+ serving as the gateway.

 **This repo is being moved over from the private GitLab.**